 Taking an intermediate Excel class can help you literally excel.

-Before taking an intermediate Excel course, students need some prerequisite knowledge.
+Before taking an intermediate Excel course online, students need some prerequisite knowledge.
 Students need an understanding of basic Excel operations, know how to manage workbooks, create formulas and charts, as well as pivot tables.
 To truly master the Macros module in an intermediate Excel course, students need some basic programming knowledge, as well.

-What is intermediate Excel?
+What is Intermediate Excel?

 Being intermediate, in the general sense, is being in between two stages.
 In this case, it’s between a beginner and an expert.
 In the world of Excel, this means knowing more than basic operations and managing workbooks.